 Position in Nov 2021 April 2023 RAG Fire Safety All HRRB FRA's completed.
-Compliant HRRB inspections V 2 SpH overdue FRA's Compliant SpH inspections outstanding V 650 LRB FRA's outstanding (Please note, incorrect number was initially reported) 1381 LRB inspections outstanding 1 , 3 HRRB remedial actions overdue → 5 SpH remedial actions overdue → 111 LRB remedial actions overdue 1 Additional comments: Fire risk assessments (FRA) for all high-risk residential buildings and specialist housing have been completed. undertake the outstanding remedial works re are some access issues to individual p Contractors have appointed additional resources to ensure targets are now met and there is a daily update on progress. required, a further 570 sites require an ex nunal area).
-These have now all been ass
+Compliant HRRB inspections V 2 SpH overdue FRA's Compliant SpH inspections outstanding V 650 LRB FRA's outstanding (Please note, incorrect number was initially reported) 1381 LRB inspections outstanding 1 3 HRRB remedial actions overdue -&gt; 5 SpH remedial actions overdue -&gt; 111 LRB remedial actions overdue ^ Additional comments: Fire risk assessments (FRA) for all high-risk residential buildings and specialist housing have been completed.
+Contractors have been appointed to undertake the outstanding remedial works are these are gradually reducing, but there are some access issues to individual prop Contractors have appointed additional there is a daily update on progress. al resources to ensure targets are now me t and In addition to the original 1700 FRAs required, a further 570 sites require an external wall assessment but no FRA (as no communal area).
+These have now all been assessed by the contractor.